Portland Mindfulness Therapy

 How I Can Help

-Hi, I’m Eric Goodwin, a Licensed Professional Counselor and therapist in Portland, Oregon.
-I help people reconnect with themselves using mindfulness and self-compassion, not as trendy buzzwords, but as real therapeutic practices that support lasting, meaningful change.
+Hi, I’m Eric Goodwin (he/they), a Licensed Professional Counselor in Portland, Oregon.
+I help people reconnect with themselves through mindfulness and self-compassion, not as trendy buzzwords, but as transformative therapeutic tools rooted in neuroscience, presence, and deep acceptance.

 The Role of Mindful Self-Compassion